kavon/swift-evolution/proposals/nnnn-actor-initializers.md

                   // async call would be required.

   deinit {
-    // Problem: how do we release the resources contained
+    // Problem: how do we invoke clean-up methods on
-    // in our global-actor isolated stored properties from
+    // our global-actor isolated stored properties from
     // a deinit, which can never be actor-isolated?
   }
 }